mitalix/qemu_to_pxe_rpi/Readme.md

 ```

 ***
-Using qemu to test and build an iimage.
-This comes in handy when you want prepare an image for pxe-boot.
+Using qemu to test and boot up an ARM rpi image.
+This comes in handy when you want to prepare an image for pxe-boot.
 Instead of trying it out on the physical server, we test out a virtual machine in qemu.
-It saves on constantly having to run over to the machine and unplug/plug the device.
+It saves on constantly having to run over to the machine and unplug/plug in the device.
 Using the smallest image possible, I found Alpine Linux to fit the paradigm.
 There is a download link here ...
 [Alpine Downloads](https://alpinelinux.org/downloads/).
 The gzipped image for aarch64 works just fine.

 ```4D
 gunzip alpine-rpi-3.19.1-aarch64.img.gz